max-p-log-p/ViB/README.md

 - History - Use :his to list history.
 For persistent history, modify a function to append the requested url to a file.
 - Bookmarks - Maintain a bookmarks file with links
 - Hide Password - Cover with physical object.
-- Debugging - add --trace (:%!. ~/.vibrc; url https://www.google.com --trace)
+- Debugging - add --trace to http()
 - File Upload - Use -F for each parameter in the file.
 See the section Links.

 For more features read the ex/vi manpage.

 Installing
 ----------
-ViB requires python3, vi (not busybox vi), and curl
+Dependencies: python3, vi (vim, nvi), curl

 $ `make`